Today, we break down boxing’s meat-and-potatoes power punch.

 It’s important to note that Canelo’s body locks out in one piece.
 Many beginner crosses suffer from what world-class boxing coach Barry Robinson refers to as a “tri-phasic motion.”
 This term sounds fancy, but it’s easy to understand when you break it down:

 - Phasic = of or relating to a phase or phases

-In other words, beginner crosses are deployed in 3 distinct phases, rather than all at once.
-Their punch fires like a trebuchet: the counterweight drops, the arm swings, and the payload is released.
+In other words, beginner crosses fire in 3 distinct phases, like a trebuchet: the counterweight drops, the arm swings, and the payload is released.
 This isn’t good because it gives the opponent visual indicators that the punch is coming before it actually arrives.
 Instead of a “tri-phasic trebuchet,” you want your cross to fire like a ballista – the tension in the bowstave is released all at once, sending the bolt spearing out immediately.

 2. Keep the Elbows Tucked

-Flared elbows are one of the quickest ways to a spot a beginner’s cross.
-Tucking the elbows means more power, faster delivery, less telegraphing, and the opportunity to get an “inside track” on your opponent.
+Flared elbows are a sure sign of a beginner’s cross.
+In contrast, tucking the elbows means more power, faster delivery, less telegraphing, and the opportunity to get an “inside track” on your opponent.
 Anytime you flare your elbows and loop your cross, you give your opponent an opportunity to “beat the loop” by punching straight.
 Keeping your elbows tucked against your body until the last moment makes your cross harder to spot or pick off with a parry, and discourages smart opponents from throwing big hooks.